 - Your child naturally strives for excellence and high achievement.

 Associates Degree Information

-- If more than 125 scholars apply and qualify all scholars who are eligible will be randomly assigned a number.
-The first 125 scholars will be the Class of 2021 cohort and the remaining scholars will be placed on the waitlist.
+- If more than 125 scholars apply and qualify, all scholars who are eligible will be randomly assigned a number.
+The first 125 scholars will be the Class of 2023 cohort and the remaining scholars will be placed on the waitlist.

 - For Collegiate Academy and High School, all scholars will move to the next grade level if they meet the basic requirements of attendance, discipline, and grades.

-- All new scholars must meet the Magnet Acceptance Criteria to be admitted to the program.
+- All new scholars must meet the Magnet Criteria to be placed on the waitlist before admission to the program.

 Magnet Acceptance Criteria

 - 80% average in core subjects (Reading/Language Arts, Math, Science, and Social Studies)